Two months after Charles III’s coronation, Scotland hosts its own event to honor the new monarch

 “It’s not a coronation,’’ said George Gross, an expert in coronations at King’s College London. ‘’But it’s very symbolic in that Scotland has its own identity.’’

-Wednesday’s events in Edinburgh are a continuation of Charles’ effort to cement ties with the people of the four nations that make up the United Kingdom as he tries to show that the 1,000-year-old monarchy remains relevant in modern Britain.
+Wednesday’s events in Edinburgh were a continuation of Charles’ effort to cement ties throughout the United Kingdom as he tries to show that the 1,000-year-old monarchy remains relevant in modern Britain.
 Soon after the death of his mother, Queen Elizabeth II, last September, Charles visited Northern Ireland, Scotland and Wales before attending the state funeral in London.

+Just as during May’s coronation ceremony, Wednesday’s events linked historic traditions with nods to the multicultural nature of Britain today.
+The choir sang a psalm in Gaelic and passages of the New Testament were read in Scots, as the church service honored two of Scotland’s historic languages.
+Non-Christian leaders offered prayers or messages of support, reflecting the monarch’s longtime interest in interfaith issues.

-Just as May’s coronation ceremony gave nods to the multicultural nature of Britain today, Wednesday’s church service will include a psalm sung in Gaelic.
-Charles will also be presented with a new sword made by Scottish artisans and named after Elizabeth.
-The sword will be used in place of the current sword of state, which was made in 1507 and is too fragile for use in the ceremony.
+Charles was also presented with a new sword made by Scottish artisans and named after Elizabeth.
+The sword was in place of the current sword of state, which was made in 1507 and was considered too fragile for use in the ceremony.

+But it was the sermon of the Right Reverend Sally Foster-Fulton, moderator of the General Assembly of the Church of Scotland, who underscored Charles’ devotion to protecting the environment.

+Society will be on the right track when people understand that “the Heavens and Earth” are not commodities or possessions, she told the congregation.

+“Blessed are we, on the right track are we, when we understand that our children do not inherit this Earth from us — we have borrowed it from them,” she said.
+“And it is our duty to return it still singing and surging and bathing, not baking to a crisp.”

+Thousands lined Edinburgh’s Royal Mile to watch the parade and cheer the king and queen as they traveled to and from the cathedral under sparkling sunny skies.

-But some Scots won’t be celebrating as people throughout the U.K. face a cost-of-living crisis fueled by high food and energy costs.
+But not everyone was celebrating as people throughout the U.K. face a cost-of-living crisis fueled by high food and energy costs.

-The group, Our Republic, which campaigns for an elected head of state in Scotland, has scheduled a protest rally outside the Scottish parliament to coincide with the coronation events.
+Our Republic, which campaigns for an elected head of state in Scotland, staged a protest outside the Scottish parliament, and shouts of ’’Not our king″ were picked up by microphones as Charles left the cathedral.

 “The vast majority of Scotland didn’t care to celebrate the coronation in May, with support for the monarchy at an all-time low in Scotland,” the group said in a statement.
 “Charles’ perpetual need to celebrate his reign, with all the pomp and pageantry it requires, is a spit in the face to the people struggling with the cost of living.”

-The coronation festivities will begin in the early afternoon with a People’s Procession that will travel down the Royal Mile from Edinburgh Castle to St. Giles’ Cathedral.
-The procession will include more than 100 people representing charities and public service groups such the Scottish Ambulance Service, the Royal Scottish Highland Games Association and the Girls’ Brigade.
+The coronation festivities began in the early afternoon with a People’s Procession that traveled down the Royal Mile from Edinburgh Castle to the cathedral.
+It included more than 100 people representing charities and public service groups, such as the Scottish Ambulance Service, the Royal Scottish Highland Games Association and the Girls’ Brigade.

+At its head was Shetland pony Corporal Cruachan IV, regimental mascot of the Royal Regiment of Scotland.

-The Scottish Honors will follow behind escorted by police and military units.
+The Honors of Scotland, the country’s crown jewels, followed behind escorted by police and military units.

-Soon after, the Household Cavalry Mounted Regiments and a collection of military bands will set off from the Palace of Holyroodhouse, the king’s official residence in Edinburgh.
-Charles and Camilla will then leave the palace.
+Soon after, Charles and Camilla left the Palace of Holyroodhouse, the king’s official residence in Edinburgh, which sits at the opposite end of the Royal Mile.
+They traveled to the service behind the Household Cavalry Mounted Regiments and a collection of military bands.

-The one-hour service of thanksgiving is scheduled to start at 2:15 p.m.
-(13:15 GMT) It will be followed by a 21-gun salute and the Red Arrows flyover.

-The festivities will provide an opportunity for royal fans to celebrate Charles’ coronation while also paying homage to Scotland’s unique history.
+The pageantry gave royal fans a chance to celebrate Charles’ coronation while also paying homage to Scotland’s unique history.

 Historically an independent country, Scotland was first linked to England in 1603 after the death of Queen Elizabeth I. Because the queen had no children, the crown passed to her cousin James VI who was already king of Scotland, uniting the two countries under a shared sovereign.